jayurbain/SearchStreetNames/README.md

 #### Create an ElasticSearch Index

-Create the index `intersctions` and define the datatype mappings for the index.
+Create the index `intersections` and define the datatype mappings for the index.

 Recommend using a tool like `Postman` to handle complex curl queries.

+Option: Standard term analysis without phonetics search
 ```
 curl -XPUT http://localhost:9200/intersections -d
 '{